Seventh person dies as northern California wildfires spread

 Three men were given citations on Saturday for refusing to leave an area where firefighters wanted a tanker plane to make an air drop, causing the plane to be diverted, according to a post on the Lake County Sheriff Office’s Facebook page.
 The men when contacted by deputies were watering their marijuana plants, the posting said.

-Reporting by Makini Brice; additional reporting by Bernie Woodall and Rich McKay; Editing by Tom Brown, Sandra Maler and Nick Macfie
+Reporting by Makini Brice; additional reporting by Bernie Woodall and Rich McKay; Editing by Tom Brown, Sandra Maler and Stephen Coates